ansible-collections/dellemc.enterprise_sonic/docs/ISSUE_TRIAGE.md

 - Ensuring the intent of an issue is clear.
 The issue should clearly describe the problem the end user is experiencing as well as the steps to reproduce the problem.
 - Giving a contributor the information they need before they commit to resolving an issue.
-- Lowering the issue count by preventing duplicate issues.
 - Streamlining the development process by identifying and closing duplicate issues.

 If you don't have the knowledge or time to code, consider helping with triage.
 The community will thank you for saving them time by spending some of yours.